saurabhvartak1982/cloudinitintro/README.md

 # cloudinitintro

 ## Problem statement: <br />
-On a new Azure Ubuntu Linux VM (18.04) created from a Managed Image, is there a way in which we can do the following: <br />
+On a new Azure Ubuntu Linux VM (18.04) created from a custom image, is there a way in which we can do the following: <br />
 	1. Run user supplied bash scripts on the very first boot of the VM <br />
 	2. Run user supplied bash scripts on every boot of the VM <br />
 The above two objectives are to be achieved using cloud-init only and the same to be showcased using a simple PoC. <br />